jvh/univestment/README.md

 ## Quick Start

 You can either visit [univestment.co.uk](http://univestment.co.uk/) or attempt to deploy this locally.
 Keep in mind, deplying this project locally is not an easy undertaking given the number of requirements.
 Furthermore, price data is a large file which is unable to be stored on git, this must be stored locally under `/open_datasets.nosync/price_paid_data`.
 We highly recommend you visit our site for the easiest and best experience.
-Please note that this site may go down at any point due to being hosted on our own server, please email Jack Tarbox (jt7g15@soton.ac.uk) if you are experiencing any difficulties.
+Although uptime is over 99%, this server is privately hosted so may be down at times due to internet outages, please contact Jack Tarbox (jt7g15@soton.ac.uk) if you are experiencing any difficulties.

 ### Installation on local machine